Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/UnusedFunctions.md

-# VRMOBDESK Unused Functions
+# VRMOBDESK Unused Functions and Code Analysis

-This document identifies functions and code segments that appear to be unused or commented out in the VRMOBDESK application.
+This document identifies functions and code segments that appear to be unused or commented out in the VRMOBDESK application, as well as potential issues with newly added components.

 ## 1. Commented Out Code in MOBDESK.js